The Chorus (2004 film): Plot

-In 2003, Pierre Morhange (Jacques Perrin), a French conductor performing in the United States, is informed before a concert that his mother has died.
-After the performance he returns to his home in France for her funeral.
+In 2004, Pierre Morhange (Jacques Perrin), a famed French conductor performing in the United States, is informed before a concert that his mother has died.
+After the performance, he returns to his home in France for her funeral.
 An old friend named Pépinot (Didier Flamand) arrives at his door with a diary which belonged to their teacher, Clément Mathieu.
 They proceed to read it together.

-In 1949, fifty-four years earlier, Clément Mathieu (Gérard Jugnot), a failed musician, arrives at Fond de l'Étang ("Bottom of the Pond"), a French boarding school for troubled boys of all ages, to work as a supervisor and teacher.
+In 1949, fifty-four years earlier, Clément Mathieu (Gérard Jugnot), a failed musician, arrives at Fond de l'Étang ("Bottom of the Pond"), a French boarding school for troubled boys of all ages, to work as a supervisor and music teacher.
 At the gate, he sees a very young boy, Pépinot (Maxence Perrin), waiting for Saturday, when he says his father will pick him up.
-The viewers later learn that his parents were killed in the Second World War during the Nazi occupation of France, but Pépinot does not know this.
+The viewers later learn that his parents were killed in the Second World War during the Nazi occupation of France, but Pépinot is unaware of this.

 Mathieu discovers the boys being ruthlessly punished by the very strict headmaster, Rachin (François Berléand) and attempts to use humour and kindness to win them over.
 When a booby trap set by one of the boys, Le Querrec, injures the school's elderly caretaker, Maxence (Jean-Paul Bonnaire), Mathieu keeps the culprit's identity from the headmaster, while encouraging Le Querrec to nurse Maxence during his recovery.

 On discovering the boys singing rude songs about him, Mathieu forms a plan: he will teach them to sing and form a choir as a form of discipline.
 He groups the boys according to their voice types, but one student, Pierre Morhange (Jean-Baptiste Maunier), refuses to sing.
 Mathieu catches Morhange singing to himself, discovers he has a wonderful singing voice and awards him solo parts on the condition that he behaves.

 Morhange's single mother, Violette (Marie Bunel), arrives at the school.
 When Mathieu goes to explain that Morhange cannot be visited because he has been locked up as a punishment, he finds himself pitying and being attracted to the boy's beleaguered mother and instead tells her that Morhange is at the dentist.
 Meanwhile, a cruel, uncontrollable boy named Mondain (Grégory Gatignol) arrives and begins causing trouble by bullying the others, influencing others to be like him and generally being rebellious.
 After stealing a watch, he is locked up for two weeks.